Budget

 - Maintaining a minimum 8% fund balance to ensure financial stability

-We invite our community to stay informed and engaged as we work together to navigate these financial challenges.
+We invite our community to stay informed and engaged.
 Your input and support are crucial as we strive to make the best decisions for our students and our district's future while maintaining fiscal responsibility.

 Frequently Asked Questions